 Public participation is dynamic to determine the needs that exist in the communities in relation to the developmental priorities during the public meetings and information gathering.
-The uThukela district municipality utilized the following mechanisms for public participation when developing its five year plan IDP.
+The uThukela district municipality utilized the following mechanisms for public participation in reviewing its 2023/2024 IDP.

 IDP Representative Forum: This forum represents all stakeholders and key interested and affected parties.
-This includes the Ward Committees members from the local municipalities, AmaKhosi, Non-Governmental Organizations (NGOs), Community Based Organisations (CBOs) and Organized Business.
+This includes the Ward Committees members from the local municipalities, AmaKhosi, Non-

+Governmental Organizations (NGOs), Community Based Organisations (CBOs) and Organized Business.